 1 - To set the permission, the administrator needs to find the appropriate person in the “Directory” (look for the address book icon on the left-hand side) or within “User Management” in Settings.

-4 -Select the “Permissions” tab from the left-hand menu.
-Check the box next to “Invoice management” to enable this permission.
+3 -Select the “Permissions” tab from the left-hand menu.
+Check the 'Manage invoices' permission under Legal service providers.

 Here's an example with a fictional client named 'AMC Building':